-- Observe and document specific behaviors, skills, and interests of young children. - Plan and implement schedule, curriculum, and guidance strategies adapted for a young child with special needs.
+- Observe and document specific behaviors. skills, and interests of young children. - · Plan and implement schedule, curriculum, and guidance strategies adapted for a young child with special needs.

 Students may find employment as an inclusion specialist, inclusion aide, or intervention assistant in a wide variety of programs serving young children with special needs.
-These programs include but are not limited to corporate child care, Head Start, State Preschools, special day classes, intervention programs, home visit programs, community-based programs such as park, recreation and camping programs, and faith-based early childhood programs.
+These programs include but are not limited to corporate child care, Head Start, State Preschools, special day classes, intervention programs, home visit programs, communitybased programs such as park, recreation and camping programs, and faith-based early childhood programs.

-Course Title Units
+Course Title L Inits

 CD 125 Child Growth and Development 3

 CD 134 Health, Safety and Nutrition of

 Young Children 3

-CD 141 Working with Children with Spec ial
+CD 141 Working with Children with Specia l

 Needs 3

-Q.
+9

+Select two of the following:

-Select two o of the following:
+Select tw o of the following:

 CD 126 Art for Child Development 3

-CD 127 Science and Mathematics for Child Development 3
+CD 127 Science and Mathematics for Child

+Development 3

-CD 128 Music and Movement for Child Development 3
+CD 128 Music and Movement for Child

+Development 3

-CD 129 Language and Literature for Child Development 3
+CD 129 Language and Literature for Child

+Development 3

 CD 131 Child, Family and Community 3

-CD 145 Child Abuse and Family Violence in Our Society 3
+CD 145 Child Abuse and Family Violence

+in Our Society 3

 CD 210 Working with Children with

 Challenging Behaviors 3

 Total Required 15